Captains of the Clouds: Production

 During pre-production, Joseph W. G. Clark, the public relations director of the British Commonwealth Air Training Plan, was heavily involved in promoting a film project that was initially identified as "Bush Pilots" based on a script submitted by Canadian screenwriters.
-With RCAF backing, Hal Wallis and Jack Warner were approached in Hollywood to undertake a "patriotic film."
+With RCAF backing, Hal Wallis and Jack L. Warner were approached in Hollywood to undertake a "patriotic film."
 Warner was enthusiastic, and began the task of casting a major star to front the project.
 After considering Raymond Massey, Errol Flynn, and Clark Gable, the decision was made to cast George Brent, but Warner Bros. was unsure whether he could carry the film.

 Numerous attempts to rewrite the script into a more acceptable form resulted in a final screenplay now titled "Captains of the Clouds".
 The name was borrowed from a Victory Loans speech given by Billy Bishop.
 The only holdup was casting, which was resolved when Warner persuaded its resident "cocky guy" (as producer Jerry Wald had dubbed him), 42-year-old James Cagney, to take on the lead male role.

 This film was Cagney's first in Technicolor.
 His participation in the production has been characterized as reluctant, and he accepted only after his brother was taken on as an associate producer.
 He quipped, "I didn't like this story the last four times I did it and I don't like it now!" and feared that he was immersed in one of his trademark Warner Bros. "potboilers", playing a role he had reprised numerous times.
 However, in certain scenes, Cagney improvised.
 His loose interpretation is evident in a cabin scene when he is playing against his cronies.
 Cagney veers off the script, reverting to the cocky persona he had cultivated in countless earlier features.

 Captains of the Clouds was produced with the full cooperation of the Royal Canadian Air Force to promote enlistment in the British Commonwealth Air Training Plan.
 (It was also intended as a rousing "war preparedness" film for American audiences, but by the time it was released, the U.S. was already at war; nevertheless it did serve as a showcase of the Canadian war effort.)
 The Warner Bros. principal cast and production crew of over 80 technicians, along with "half a million dollars of colour cinematography equipment," came from Hollywood, crossing into Canada on July 12, 1941.
 The film was shot from mid-July to mid-October 1941.
 Scenes filmed in Ottawa include several views of the historic Chateau Laurier hotel, Parliament, the former Ottawa Union Station and the Cenotaph area.